 Tennis Leg - Calf Muscle Injury

 'Tennis Leg' is a term used to describe stretches, tears, or incomplete ruptures of the large calf muscles (gastrocnemius) in the back of the lower leg, just under the knee.

 Tennis leg happens when lunging or pushing off one leg to get to a wide ball or serve.
-May also happen with daily activities, such as running to catch a bus or climbing stairs.
+This may also happen with daily activities such as running to catch a bus or climbing stairs.
 It feels like being kicked in the leg from behind.
 The tennis leg sufferer feels an quick severe sharp pain, turns around to see who kicked them, only to discover that no one is there.

 This type of injury usually occurs in middle-age athletes, as we age muscle flexibility decreases, experience early stages of muscle loss and degeneration due to the aging and/or inactivity.